BIBLE PASSAGE:

 in any type of competition.
 It could be a board game, a game of trivia,

-sports, a cooking contest, or any other type of competition.
-It is also
+a sports event, a cooking contest, or any other type of competition.

-used as a way of saying, “Who owns you?”
-In other words, who is the
+It’s also used as a way of saying, “Who owns you?”
+In other words,

-one who dominates and influences you and the things you do and say?
+who influences and dominates you, and the things you say and do?

-about our earthly and biological father.
-It is a question of greater
+about our earthly, biological father.
+It’s a question of much greater

 Most everyone likes to be in control of their lives, and the fact is,